stanimirovn/docs-redis/overview.html.md

 <a id="service"></a>
 ## Service Plan Descriptions
 Both service plans use a maxmemory-policy of no-eviction.
-This policy means that the once memory is full, the service will not evict any keys and no writes will be possible until memory becomes available.
+This policy means that the once memory is full, the service will not evict any keys and no write operations will be possible until memory becomes available.

 * [Shared-VM Plan](#shared)
 * [Dedicated-VM Plan](#dedicated)